ZhipengMei/ransomware-replica/README.md

 4: RESTful API
 ===========

+Proeject 3 [RSA file](#3-rsa-file) was required to generate both private and public keys for encrytion and decryption.
+However, outputing private key on the device is no fun :snail:.
+The purpose of this project is to create an RESTful API.
+POST the private key information to the server and only output public on device.

+Public key on the device is for encryption.
+Private key is for decryption which requires a GET APi call from the server.

 [Source Code](https://github.com/AnimeMei/GroupNumberOne/tree/master/4_API/rsa_Api): Node.js & MongoDB setup | [Source Code](https://github.com/AnimeMei/GroupNumberOne/blob/master/3_RSA_File/src/HTTP%20RSA%20File%20(CECS%20378%20GroupNumberOne).ipynb): RSA Encryption & API call

 ## API System Requirements